 - a.
-Certify & File Primary Petitions with SOTS for nomination to state or district office.
-Within 7 days of receiving a completed primary petition page, Registrars must verify that all names on the petition are electors enrolled in the political party in their town (§9-404c, 9-453L, 9-468). - b.
-Certify & File Primary Petition with SOTS for municipal office (§9-140c & 9-435). - c.
-Registrars receive and verify petitions of candidates for municipal office or town committee. (§9-412) - d.
-Certificate of canvass completion a certificate signed under penalties of false statement stating that the annual canvass of voters was completed file with SOTS (§9-32). - e.
-Certify Election Day Registration (EDR) (and Same Day Registration) locations to SOTS in writing (§9-19) - f.
-Certify polling place location to SOTS in writing (§ 9-228a) - g.
-Written Report to be filed with Town Clerk on the testing, setting up and sealing of tabulators including a statement of any defects or features of the tabulator that need attention or correction.
-(Part of Moderator's Return)(§9-244.
-245, 246) - h.
-Written Report to be filed with SOTS detailing any repairs made to tabulators on the day of an election.
-Detail (1) the serial number of the tabulator, (2) the time when the problem occurred, (3) a summary description of the work performed, and (4) that no repairs were made to the tabulator, after any vote was cast on the day of an election, that would affect the way votes were recorded on the tabulator. (§9-246(b)) - i.
-Emergency plan activation written report to SOTS (within 30 days after plan is activated) including reason for activation, the procedures activated and the outcome.(§9-174c)
+Issue, certify & file Primary Petitions with SOTS for nomination to state or district office.
+Within 7 days of receiving a completed primary petition page, Registrars must verify that all names on the petition are electors enrolled in the political party in their town (§ 9-404c, 9-453L, 9-468). - b.
+Certify & File Primary Petition with Town Clerk / SOTS for municipal office (§ 9-435). i. - c.
+Registrars receive and verify petitions of candidates for municipal office or town committee. (§ 9-412) - d.
+Receipt, in writing, is given when receiving primary petition pages. (§ 9-412) - e.
+Certify accuracy of enrollment list provided to candidate circulating Primary Petition (§ 9-413) - f.
+Certificate of canvass completion a certificate signed under penalties of false statement stating that the annual canvass of voters was completed file with SOTS (§ 9-32). - g.
+Certify Same Day registration (SDR) location(s) to SOTS in writing (§ 9-19) - h.
+Certify polling place location to SOTS, in writing (§ 9-228a) - i.
+Certify moderator information to SOTS, in writing, prior to elections & primaries. - j.
+Certify Early Voting location to SOTS, in writing. - k.
+Certify the number of ballots ordered with the SOTS prior to elections and primaries. - 1.
+Report to be filed with Town Clerk, in writing, on the testing, setting up and sealing of tabulators including a statement of any defects or features of the tabulator that need attention or correction.
+(Part of Moderator's Return)(§ 9-244, 245, 246) - m.
+Report to be filed with SOTS, in writing, detailing any repairs made to tabulators on the day of an election.
+Detail (1) the serial number of the tabulator, (2) the time when the problem occurred, (3) a summary description of the work performed, and (4) that no repairs were made to the tabulator, after any vote was cast on the day of an election, that would affect the way votes were recorded on the tabulator. (§ 9-246(b)) - n.
+Receipt given to cross town (aka town to town) applicants upon receipt of voter registration application ($\S 9-17a \ and \S 9-19e$) - o.
+Emergency plan activation written report to SOTS (within 30 days after plan is activated) including reason for activation, the procedures activated and the outcome.(§ 9-174c)